Zanzibar independence movement

 Zanzibari independence is a political ambition of some political parties, advocacy groups, and individuals of Zanzibar, a semi-autonomous region territory within Tanzania, to become an independent sovereign state.

 Background

-Sultanate of Zanzibar

-The Portuguese arrived in East Africa in 1498, where they found a series of independent towns on the coast, with Muslim Arabic-speaking elites.
-While the Portuguese travelers describe them as 'black' they made a clear distinction between the Muslim and non-Muslim populations.
-Their relations with these leaders were mostly hostile, but during the sixteenth century they firmly established their power, and ruled with the aid of tributary sultans.
-The Portuguese presence was relatively limited, leaving administration in the hands of preexisting local leaders and power structures.
-This system lasted until 1631, when the Sultan of Mombasa massacred the Portuguese inhabitants.
-For the remainder of their rule, the Portuguese appointed European governors.
-The strangling of trade and diminished local power led the Swahili elites in Mombasa and Zanzibar to invite Omani aristocrats to assist them in driving the Europeans out.

-In 1698, Zanzibar came under the influence of the Sultanate of Oman.
-There was a brief revolt against Omani rule in 1784.
-Local elites invited Omani merchant princes to settle on Zanzibar in the first half of the nineteenth century, preferring them to the Portuguese.
-Many locals today continue to emphasize that indigenous Zanzibaris had invited Seyyid Said, the first Busaidi sultan, to their island, claiming a patron-client relationship with powerful families was a strategy used by many Swahili coast towns since at least the fifteenth century.

 British protectorate

 Control of Zanzibar eventually came into the hands of the British Empire; part of the political impetus for this was the 19th century movement for the abolition of the slave trade.
 Zanzibar was the centre of the Arab slave trade, and in 1822, the British consul in Muscat put pressure on Sultan Said to end the slave trade.
 Said came under increasing pressure from the British to abolish slavery, and in 1842 the British government told the Zanzibari ruler it wished to abolish the slave trade to Arabia, Oman, Persia, and the Red Sea.

-In 1890 Zanzibar became a protectorate (not a colony) of Britain.
+In 1890, Zanzibar became a protectorate (not a colony) of the United Kingdom.
 This status meant it continued to be under the sovereignty of the Sultan of Zanzibar.